scheme-requests-for-implementation/srfi-123/srfi-123.md

     (define (store-item! field-chain value)
       (apply (setter ref*) the-store (append field-chain (list value))))

+- `(register-getter-with-setter! type getter sparse?)` (procedure)

+Registers a new type/getter/setter triple for the dynamic dispatch.
+`Type` is a type predicate, `getter` is a procedure that has a setter associated with it (as returned by the `getter-with-setter` procedure of SRFI-17), and `sparse?` is a Boolean indicating whether the type is a sparse type (see `ref` specification).

 Considerations when using as a library
 --------------------------------------

-The intent of this SRFI is to encourage Scheme systems to extend the semantics of their default `set!` operator in line with this SRFI, and add `ref` and `ref*` to their standard library.
-On the meanwhile, it can be used as a separate library, but certain considerations apply.
+The intent of this SRFI is to encourage Scheme systems to extend their standard library in accordance with the above specification.
+On the meanwhile, the reference implementation can be used as a separate library, but certain considerations apply.

 The `set!` and `define-record-type` exports of the library conflict with the ones in `(scheme base)`, so either have to be renamed, or